Overcome the initial steep learning curve and get standard security practices in place.

 Trueif the incremented value of

-gpc0is greater than or equal to 0.
+gpc0is greater than 0.
 The initial value of

 gpc0is 0, and therefore the function always returns